-This document explains how to install and enable the New Relic APM .NET agent on a Windows system.
+This document explains how to install and enable the APM .NET agent on a Windows system.

 The install instructions in this document are for a standard .NET agent installation on Windows.
 However, some setups have specific caveats and instructions, which you should read first: